 6. Apply Smooth Compression

 A compressor is a very delicate tool.
 It can do a good job but it also can ruin the mix.
-Compressors make the sound more consistent and even.
-But too much compression can destroy dynamics.
+Compressors make the sound more consistent and even but too much compression can destroy dynamics.

 As a general guide, I start with a 2:1 ratio and almost never increase it.
 A threshold is different in every case but it’s very mild.
 I just want to capture the highest peaks.
 This way I can control the sound more and also avoid low-frequency build-up.